Nyuutrino/CLIp/README.md

 Any patch changes will now result in the incrementation of patch number, as with minor and major.

-Because CLIp is in the very early stage, some things are either broken or have unexpected behavior.
-Once these bugs start getting fixed, there will be a BROKENVERSIONS.md file showing the versions that are either broken or have significant unexpected behavior.
+Because CLIp is in the very early stage some things are either broken or have unexpected behavior.
+Once these bugs start getting fixed there will be a BROKENVERSIONS.md file showing the versions that are either broken or have significant unexpected behavior.